rosenpin/samsung-debloat/README.md

 Remove bloatware that comes pre-installed on Samsung Galaxy devices (may also work on other, non Samsung devices)
 Tested on my Galaxy S10e

-## Pre Requirements
+## Pre-requirements
 You need to have the following:
+* A unix shell
+    * Linux bash/zsh/...
+    * macOS bash/zsh/...
-* A unix shell (Linux bash/zsh/whatever, macOS bash/zsh, some shell for Windows cygwin/gitbash/linux sub system for windows/...)
+    * Windows unix shell - cygwin/gitbash/linux sub system for windows/...
 * adb installed ([install adb](https://www.xda-developers.com/install-adb-windows-macos-linux/)

 ## Instructions